amoeba/substrait-dataframe/README.md

 This list isn't comprehensive but here are some things you might notice this can't do:

-- Operations aren't composable. i.e., df.select(...).select(...) throws away all but the last .select(...).
+- Operations aren't composable. i.e., `df.select(...).select(...)` throws away all but the last `.select(...)`.
 This applies to filter and limit as well.
-- Ergonomics.
+- No ergonomics.
 The code is designed mainly to show the larger picture and a lot of quality of life improvements could be made to make the code more concise and user-friendly.
-- Send a query to an external database, using [ADBC](https://arrow.apache.org/adbc/current/index.html) for example.
+- Break outside of Python.
+This would be much better if it could send a query to an external database using [ADBC](https://arrow.apache.org/adbc/current/index.html) for example.

+## Related Work

+- [tokoko/subframe](https://github.com/tokoko/subframe): A much more advanced and feature-full version of what I've done here.
+DataFrame API that speaks [Substrait](https://substrait.io) over [ADBC](https://arrow.apache.org/adbc/current/index.html).
+I highly recommend taking a look at this.
+- [sqlframe](https://github.com/eakmanrq/sqlframe): Provides a PySpark-like DataFrame API that can speak to Spark and non-Spark databases by translating PySpark to SQL.

 ## Installing